RamyaNangu/Responsive-NavBar/README.md

 # Creating Responsive NavBar

-1.Create a header with elements and arrange them./n 2.Install 'react-router-dom' for creating routing in the application - command -> npm install react-router-dom 3.create a router configuration for this we need to import "createBrowerRouter" from react-router-dom
+1.Create a header with elements and arrange them.
+2.Install 'react-router-dom' for creating routing in the application - command -> npm install react-router-dom 3.create a router configuration for this we need to import "createBrowerRouter" from react-router-dom
    - react router configuration[list] takes a list of paths(objects) like below